 The difference is noticeable.
 Who do you think the bank is going to favor more?
 Well, in this case, the client with 19% is more likely to get it because the possibility of paying the mortgage is higher than the one with 26%

-Debt-to-Income Ratio: A very important aspect for a mortgage
+Debt-to-Income Ratio: A very important aspect of a mortgage

 There is a big chance the bank is going to favor those who have less liabilities to worry about because this type of clients are more likely to make the mortgage payments versus someone who has a hard time managing the debt they have acquired.